Vancouver, WA Wrongful Death Lawyers

 The interests of the beneficiaries may vary which can complicate how the case is resolved.
 It is critically important that you work with an experienced Vancouver, WA wrongful death attorney when you file your claim.
 In this way, you can focus on your family and your healing process, leaving the intricate details up to us.
 We can ensure that you do not accept an unfair settlement, and that the negligent parties are held to account for their actions.

 We understand just how devastating the loss of a parent, child, spouse, or domestic partner is.
-At Philbrook Law Office, our Vancouver wrongful death lawyers guide families through this extremely difficult time.
+At Philbrook Law, our Vancouver wrongful death lawyers guide families through this extremely difficult time.
 Our lawyers are often able to settle wrongful death cases when liability is fairly clear.
 We work aggressively to hold wrongdoers accountable in court if insurance companies are unreasonable.
 To schedule a consultation at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or fill out our contact form.
 These consultations are free, and all wrongful death claims are handled on contingency.
 We also serve clients in the greater Portland area and throughout Oregon.